Akkadian language: Verb moods

-The following table demonstrates the verb moods of verbs derived from the root PRS ("to decide","to separate"):
+The following table demonstrates the verb moods of verbs derived from the root PRS ("to decide", "to separate"):

 Verb patterns

 Akkadian verbs have thirteen separate derived stems formed on each root.
 The basic, underived, stem is the G-stem (from the German Grundstamm, meaning "basic stem").
 Causative or intensive forms are formed with the doubled D-stem, and it gets its name from the doubled-middle radical that is characteristic of this form.
-The doubled middle radical is also characteristic of the present, but the forms of the D-stem use the secondary conjugational affixes, so a D-form will never be identical to a form in a different stem.
+The doubled middle radical is also characteristic of the present.
+The forms of the D-stem use the secondary conjugational affixes, so a D-form will never be identical to a form in a different stem.
 The Š-stem is formed by adding a prefix š-, and these forms are mostly causatives.
-Finally, the passive forms of the verb are in the N-stem, formed by adding a n- prefix.
-However the n- element is assimilated to a following consonant, so the original /n/ is only visible in a few forms.
+The passive forms of the verb are in the N-stem, formed by adding a n- prefix.
+The n- element is assimilated to a following consonant, so the original /n/ is only visible in a few forms.

-Furthermore, reflexive and iterative verbal stems can be derived from each of the basic stems.
+Reflexive and iterative verbal stems can be derived from each of the basic stems.
 The reflexive stem is formed with an infix -ta, and the derived stems are therefore called Gt, Dt, Št and Nt, and the preterite forms of the Xt-stem are identical to the perfects of the X-stem.
 Iteratives are formed with the infix -tan-, giving the Gtn, Dtn, Štn and Ntn.
 Because of the assimilation of n, the /n/ is only seen in the present forms, and the Xtn preterite is identical to the Xt durative.

 The final stem is the ŠD-stem, a form mostly attested only in poetic texts, and whose meaning is usually identical to either the Š-stem or the D-stem of the same verb.
 It is formed with the Š prefix (like the Š-stem) in addition to a doubled-middle radical (like the D-stem).

 An alternative to this naming system is a numerical system.
-The basic stems are numbered using Roman numerals so that G, D, Š and N become I, II, III and IV, respectively, and the infixes are numbered using Arabic numerals; 1 for the forms without an infix, 2 for the Xt, and 3 for the Xtn.
+The basic stems are numbered using Roman numerals so that G, D, Š and N become I, II, III and IV, respectively.
+The infixes are numbered using Arabic numerals; 1 for the forms without an infix, 2 for the Xt, and 3 for the Xtn.
 The two numbers are separated using a solidus.
 As an example, the Štn-stem is called III/3.
 The most important user of this system is the Chicago Assyrian Dictionary.

-There is mandatory congruence between the subject of the sentence and the verb, and this is expressed by prefixes and suffixes.
+There is mandatory congruence between the subject of the sentence and the verb.
+This is expressed by prefixes and suffixes.
 There are two different sets of affixes, a primary set used for the forms of the G and N-stems, and a secondary set for the D and Š-stems.

 The stems, their nomenclature and examples of the third-person masculine singular stative of the verb parāsum (root PRS: 'to decide, distinguish, separate') is shown below: